Man stuck between rocks for three days safely rescued in Telangana | Law-Order

 - India

+A 36 year-old man precariously stuck between rocks in a forest area in Kamareddy district after a slip spent three harrowing days between the boulders, all the while surviving on liquid diet, before a 24 hour operation that included controlled blast by authorities led to his rescue.

-A man, who was precariously stuck in a narrow space between rocks in a forest area in Kamareddy district of Telangana, was safely rescued on Thursday following about a 24-hour-long operation.
-C Raju of Reddypet village slipped into the gap between the rocks and got trapped, without being able to move his body, on Tuesday last.
-The incident happened when Raju was trying to take out his cell phone which had fallen inside the rocks when he was walking on a hillock in that area along with a friend.
-After learning about the incident, the family members tried to rescue him and alerted the police on Wednesday after being unsuccessful in their effort.
+C Raju of Reddypet village got stuck in a narrow space between rocks and the coordinated rescue effort involving different government departments ensured he was pulled out on Thursday.

+Raju slipped into the gap between the rocks and got trapped, without being able to move his body on Tuesday while trying to take out his cell phone which had fallen inside the rocks.
+He was walking on a hillock in that area along with a friend when the incident happened.
+Soon his family members tried to rescue him and when they could not, they alerted the police.

 Police along with officials from other departments launched a rescue operation on Wednesday at around 4 PM after receiving information.

-Controlled blast was conducted on Thursday to break the rocks as part of efforts to rescue the man, a police official, supervising the rescue operation said.
+Controlled blast was done on Thursday to break the rocks as part of efforts to rescue the man, a police official, who supervised the rescue operation said.

-Initially, the operation started with the help of earth-moving equipment to break the boulders besides men trying to break the rocks manually.
+Initially, the rescue effort started with the help of earth-moving equipment to shatter the boulders besides men trying to break the rocks manually.

 Controlled blast was conducted by ensuring that broken rocks did not fall on him, the official said.
-Officials supplied oxygen and liquid food like fruit juice to Raju.
+Authorities maintained oxygen supply to Raju and provided him with fruit juice.

 ''We are happy.
 It was a very difficult operation.
-We are happy that Raju could be pulled out without Raju being hurt,'' the SP said.
-Along with police personnel, forest, revenue, medical, fire service, and also local public coordinated in the rescue operation, another official said.
+We are happy that Raju could be pulled out without being hurt,'' the SP said.
+Along with police personnel, forest, revenue, medical, fire service, and also local public coordinated in the rescue operation, another official informed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)